ByronAP/NOMAD/IMPLEMENTATION.md

 - All public members are documented with XML comments.
 - Nullable reference types are enabled.
 - `LangVersion` is set to `latest` to allow modern C# syntax.

+## Ahead-Of-Time (AOT) Support

+The serializer can operate without runtime reflection by providing an `INomadTypeInfoResolver` implementation generated at compile time.
+This allows applications targeting NativeAOT to supply precomputed metadata for their types.
+The `ReflectionNomadTypeInfoResolver` remains the default for convenient dynamic usage.